gasolin/saihubot/docs/README.md

 You can use online tools such as [regex101](https://regex101.com/) to debug js regex.

 Make sure you've selected ECMAScript(Javascript) in the `FLAVOR` menu.

+## FAQ

+* How to customize skill's alias?
+For example, if I want change `google [term]` search to `ok [term]`.

+After you `npm install` some skills, they will be downloadeded to `node_modules/` folder.
+You can edit them directly.

+Then use [patch-package](https://www.npmjs.com/package/patch-package) to keep the local changes for reuse.